tiemvanderdeure/Maxnet.jl/docs/src/usage/quickstart.md

 prediction = predict(bradypus_model, env)
 ```

 There are numerous settings that can be tweaked to change the model fit.
-These are documentated in the documentatoin for the `maxnet`(@ref) and `Maxnet.predict`(@ref) functions.
+These are documentated in the documentation for the `maxnet`(@ref) and `predict`(@ref) functions.

 ### Model settings
 The two most important settings to change when running Maxnet is the feature classes selected and the regularization factor.